 What types of expenses does PIP cover?

-PIP covers medical expenses—like medical bills, dental bills, optometry treatment, ambulance ride, prescriptions, and medical supplies—from injuries related to an accident.
+PIP covers medical expenses—like medical bills, dental bills, optometry treatment, an ambulance ride, prescriptions, and medical supplies—from injuries related to an accident.
 It covers both the driver as well as passengers in the vehicle.
 PIP will also cover lost wages (up to 80%) if you miss work, and can even cover home help if you’re not able to perform certain household tasks.
 In the event of a fatality, PIP can also cover funeral and burial expenses.

 PIP is a no-fault insurance, meaning even if you are at fault for the crash that causes your injuries, or injuries to your passengers, you and your passengers can collect your PIP policy benefits.